abgbaumann/MIMO-SAR/README.md

 ### Citation

-If you found this code useful, please consider citing:
+If you found this code useful, please consider citing one of the following papers:

 ```diff
 @article{baumann2022,